Journey to Pascha

 Continue the reading of the Scripture story from Bibles.
 Read together Mark 15: 16-32 and Luke 23: 32-49.
 Students will probably note that some details are repeated.
 That is because we read from all four Gospels in the course of this Holy Friday Matins service, so that we get the details and full meaning of the events.

-Look together at Luke 23: 21 and 23, and Mark 15: 29-30.
-Ask students, “Do you think the people who said these things were some of the same ones who shouted ‘Hosanna” on Palm Sunday?”
-(Certainly there were some who “turned on” Christ when they realized He was not the kind of worldly political King they wanted.)
+Read together Luke 23: 21 and 23, and Mark 15: 29-30.
+Ask students, “Do you think the people who said these things were some of the same ones who had shouted ‘Hosanna” on Palm Sunday?”
+(Certainly there were some who turned away from Christ when they realized He was not the kind of worldly political King they wanted.
+This is the kind of fear, or disappointment, against which Jesus warned His disciples))

 Look together at the icon of the Crucifixion.
 Note that there is not a crowd of people to stand by Christ as He dies.
 The crowds that surrounded Him on Palm Sunday are gone.